Who Is Penelope Cruz?

 Born in Spain in 1974, actress Penelope Cruz studied classical ballet at a young age and later moved to Hollywood, California, to pursue acting.
 She soon landed roles opposite the likes of Matt Damon and Tom Cruise.
-She won an Academy Award — becoming the first Spanish actress to do so — for her performance in the film Vicky Christina Barcelona.
+She won an Academy Award — becoming the first Spanish actress to do so — for her performance in the film Vicky Christina Barcelona (2008).
 Cruz married her Vicky Cristina Barcelona co-star, Spanish actor Javier Bardem, in 2010.

 Penelope Cruz Sanchez was born on April 28, 1974, in Alcobendas, Madrid, Spain.
 Cruz was born as the eldest of three and a natural performer; her father, Eduardo, worked as a car mechanic, and her mother, Encarna, was a hairdresser.
 As a child, Cruz amused her family by re-enacting television commercials.
 Though a natural actress, she took up dance for her choice of performance arts.
 She studied classical ballet for nine years at Spain's National Conservatory, and then moved to New York to dance under a series of prominent performers.

 “I’m strong and opinionated.
 Those qualities brought me a lot of problems since I was a little girl in school, saying ‘I don’t agree’ and fighting with the children.
 It’s part of my curiosity for life."

 When she was 15 years old, Cruz found her true vocation after beating out 300 other girls at a talent agency competition.
 Following this early success, she landed several roles as a dancer for music videos, as well as a gig hosting Spanish TV's La Quinta Marcha.
 Additionally, Cruz explored her more sensual side in the French erotic TV series Serie Rose.